Arjun-15-cse/Ex.No.4/README.md

 ## Definition

-Chain-of-Thought prompting encourages the AI to approach a complex problem through a sequence of reasoning steps.
+Chain-of-Thought prompting encourages the AI to analyze a problem through multiple reasoning steps before reaching a conclusion.

-## Prompt
+### Prompt

-> A manufacturing machine has shown increasing vibration, increasing temperature, and higher energy consumption during the last three operating cycles.
-Analyze the situation systematically.
-Identify the possible cause, supporting indicators, risk level, recommended maintenance action, and expected benefit of taking action before failure.
+> Analyze this smart irrigation situation systematically.
+Consider soil moisture, temperature, humidity, and rainfall.
+Determine the crop's irrigation requirement, identify the main factors affecting the decision, and recommend an appropriate action.
+>
+> Sensor Data:
+> - Soil moisture: 25%
+> - Temperature: 34°C
+> - Humidity: 45%
+> - Rainfall: 0 mm

-## Expected Output Structure
+### Expected Output

-1. Identify abnormal sensor readings.
-2. Determine possible relationships between the readings.
-3. Identify the most likely equipment problem.
-4. Estimate the potential risk.
-5. Recommend a maintenance action.
-6. Explain how early maintenance can reduce downtime.
+> The soil moisture level is low, the temperature is relatively high, and there has been no rainfall.
+These conditions indicate that the crop may require additional water.
+The irrigation controller should activate irrigation while considering crop type and soil characteristics.

-## Evaluation
+### Evaluation

-- Suitable for complex problems.
-- Produces systematic analysis.
-- Helps identify relationships between multiple sensor readings.
-- Useful for predictive maintenance decisions.
+- **Reasoning:** Excellent
+- **Correctness:** Very High
+- **Token Usage:** High

+### Observation

+Chain-of-Thought prompting is useful for engineering problems involving multiple variables, although it generally requires more output tokens.

 ---